As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

-It’s incredibly frustrating to see all the hard work you invested into nurturing your plant from seed to maturity be thwarted by pest insects and diseases.
-Likewise, it’s one of life’s most gratifying experiences to see your time and effort pay off to the tune of a full harvest basket and a delicious meal made from your homegrown produce.
+It’s one of life’s most gratifying experiences to see your time and effort pay off to the tune of a full harvest basket full of delicious homegrown produce from your garden.

 GrowJourney’s Top 5 Gardening Tip Articles For Summer Gardening

-- Top 5 Ways To Prevent Or Stop Plant Diseases In Your Organic Garden – Unlike during cool weather gardening season, warm weather wakes up lots of pathogenic microorganisms that can wreak havoc on your garden plants.
-Here’s how to prevent or stop these diseases using organic methods.
+Unlike during cool weather gardening season, warm weather wakes up lots of pathogenic microorganisms that can wreak havoc on your garden plants.
+Here’s how to prevent or stop these diseases using organic gardening methods.

-- How to Make Strong Tomato Cages – Tomato cages you get from the garden center tend to be too short and too flimsy.
-We’ll show you how to make strong tomato cages like we use (that work for other plants too) that will last for decades.
+Tomato cages you get from the garden center tend to be too short and too flimsy.
+We’ll show you how to make strong tomato cages like we use.

-If you have any summer gardening questions, please ask us in the comments section!
+If you have any summer gardening questions, please ask us in the comments section below!